 Today, Dr. Phil (Phil McGraw) uses his experience in psychology to dole out life advice or offer takes on true crime cases, but in 1968, he was celebrating an athletic scholarship to the University of Tulsa.
 McGraw, who stands at 6-foot-4, played middle linebacker on the same team his father suited up for many years before.
 McGraw’s time on the team did not see many great successes—the Golden Hurricane famously lost a game against the University of Houston 100-6 during this period—but McGraw has said that he has only fond memories of his time both as a football player and a spectator in his alma mater’s stadium.

 Music hasn't treated Master P too shabbily.
-As a rapper and CEO of No Limit Records, Master P, born Percy Robert Miller, has an estimated net worth of $200 million.
-There was a time, however, when the mogul's sights were set on the NBA.
+As a rapper and CEO of No Limit Records, Master P, born Percy Robert Miller, has an estimated net worth of $200 million (as of 2021).
+There was a time, however, when the mogul’s sights were set on the NBA.
 The 6-foot-4 Miller attended the University of Houston and played on the basketball team, but had to call it quits due to a knee injury.
-This wasn't the end of his time on the court, though.
-In 1999, as an effort to drum up publicity, Master P was invited to participate in the Charlotte Hornets' training camp.
+This wasn’t the end of his time on the court, though.
+In 1999, as an effort to drum up publicity, Master P was invited to participate in the Charlotte Hornets’ training camp.
 Though he didn't make the cut, he did hold his own with a couple of three-pointers and assists.